binyamin12302/Decimal-to-Binary/README.md

 🤝 Contributing
 Feel free to fork this repository and submit a pull request if you have improvements! 🚀

-📜 License
+📚 Credit
-This project is open-source under the MIT License.
+This project was built as part of the FreeCodeCamp curriculum.

 🎯 If you liked this project, don't forget to give it a ⭐ on GitHub!
 🔗 Visit the repository

-yaml
-Copy
-Edit